Citroën Jumpy: Opel Vivaro-e/Zafira-e Life

 In April 2020, Opel revealed the all-electric Vivaro-e.
 The Vivaro-e is available in three lengths and offers a payload capacity of up to 1,275 kg (2,811 lbs).
 In the UK, the vehicle is sold under the Vauxhall brand.

-The passenger model is called the Opel Zafira-e Life.
+The passenger model is called the Opel Zafira-e Life in mainland Europe.
+In the UK the Vivaro name is used.

 On 18 May 2021, Opel revealed the Vivaro-e Hydrogen.
 This new version has a payload of 1100 kg (compared to 1200 kg for the Vivaro-e and 1400 kg for the Vivaro).
 The Vivaro-e Hydrogen combines a 45 kW fuel cell with a 10.5 kW lithium-ion battery.
 The hydrogen storage tanks are supplied by Symbio, a joint venture between Michelin and Faurecia.
 Peugeot then presented its e-Expert Hydrogen.
 These vans are manufactured at the Valenciennes plant and converted to hydrogen at the former Opel plant in Rüsselsheim.